ZhsKevin/ZhsKevin/README.md

 - 👋 Hi, I’m @ZhsKevin ，Call me Kevin
-- 👀 I’m interested in Exercising/Reading/Drinking
+- 👀 Interested in Exercising/Reading/Drinking
-- 🌱 I’m currently learning Java
+- 🌱 I am a Java developer
-- 💞️ I’m looking to collaborate on work
+- 💞️ I have a job now but still want to looking for a job
-- 📫 E-mail:zhss1004@163.com
+- 📫 E-mail:zhss1004@163.com  or  shuai991004@gmail.com

 <!---
 ZhsKevin/ZhsKevin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.